-Mother forced into debt over school uniform as families struggle on benefits

-Benefits ‘not enough’ in cost of living crisis as mother forced into debt over school uniform

-‘It is literally getting in debt so your kids can go to school in decent shoes,’ 52-year-old says
+‘I can’t look at my bank’: The families reduced to debt and one meal a day

+Mother takes on debt to buy school uniform for child, while 26-year-old man is walking three hours for hot meal

-Families on Universal Credit are already struggling as they brace themselves for a potential cut to their benefits, with one mother recently forced into debt to pay for school uniforms.
+Families on Universal Credit are already struggling as they brace themselves for a potential cut to their benefits, with one mother recently forced into debt to pay for school uniform.

 Claimants tell The Independent they are walking three hours to get a hot meal or falling behind on bills as they struggle to get by on current payments in the cost of living crisis.